 The appearance of Rainbow Dash’s parents continues the trend with Rarity and Fluttershy’s parents….namely that coat color comes from one parent and mane color comes from the other.
 Pony genetics are weird. 😛

 Way back in Season Two’s “Read It and Weep”, Rainbow Dash’s X-Ray revealed the unusual structure of pegasi wings.
 Their “feathers” are, in fact, musculoskeletal structures, with each one having a bone inside them.
 This makes their wings somewhat more analogous to bat wings rather than bird wings.
-This episode, however, marks the first and, thus far, only episode in which pegasi wings are actually prehensile; allowing them to use their individual feathers as digits as on a hand.
-But for only one episode, it’s definitely ramped in.
+This episode, however, marks the first episode in which pegasi wings are actually prehensile; allowing them to use their individual feathers as digits as on a hand.
+But for a first episode, it’s definitely ramped in.
 Wings are used to plug ears, shake hands, and make gestures.

 Windy Whistles’ second-biggest fandom must be Princess Celestia, considering all of the memorabilia she keeps in her living room.